treehouses/treehouses.github.io/pages/vi/pi-setup.md

 1. With the Raspberry Pi still off, insert the microSD card into the card reader on the bottom.
 1. Connect the power cable, and if your device has a power switch, turn it on.
     * A red "power" LED should turn on.
-1. Connect it to android device using Treehouses Remote(preferred)/Use an ethernet cable to connect it to a router
+1. Connect it to an android device using [Treehouses Remote](https://play.google.com/store/apps/details?id=io.treehouses.remote) (preferred) or use an ethernet cable to connect it to a router.

 ---
 #### Next Section: [Using Treehouses Remote](treehouses-remote.md)